American Red Cross Assisting Family in Williamsburg County after Home Fire

-American Red Cross disaster-trained volunteers are assisting a family whose home, located on Hodges Road, was damaged by a fire this afternoon.
-The Red Cross is helping three people by providing financial assistance for immediate needs such as food, clothing, and shelter, along with referrals to much needed resources.
+American Red Cross disaster-trained volunteers are assisting a family whose home, located on Isabella Road Kingstree, was damaged by a fire last evening.
+The Red Cross is helping 5 people by providing financial assistance for immediate needs such as food, clothing, and shelter, along with referrals to much needed resources.

 This summer, families will be enjoying great food, cooked on the backyard grill.
 Grilling food is so popular that more than three-quarters of U.S. adults have used a grill — yet, grilling sparks more than 10,000 home fires on average each year.
 To avoid this, the Red Cross offers these grilling safety tips: